-It is vital to note that the large scale integration of renewable resources will not happen independently of other changes to the bulk grid.
-In particular, these resources are expected to be complemented by energy storage resources (ESRs), such as batteries, as they continue to incrementally enter New York's bulk electric system.
-The ability of these ESRs to offset the variability and nondispatchable nature of renewable resources is being explored by the NYISO and NYSRC.
+It is vital to note that the large-scale integration of renewable resources will not happen independently of other changes to the bulk grid.
+In particular, these resources are expected to be complemented by energy storage resources (ESRs), such as batteries, as they continue to enter New York's bulk electric system.
+The NYISO and the NYSRC are exploring the ability of ESRs to offset the intermittent nature of renewable resources.